 Installation Guide¶

-NOTE: For GPU builds, the compilation of the GPU enabled ERI code can take a significant amount of time (several minutes for default builds and several hours for f-function basis set support) - be patient, the compiler is working hard to generate lightning fast code for you.
+NOTE: For GPU builds, the compilation of the GPU-enabled two electron repulsion integral (ERI) code can take a significant amount of time (several minutes for default builds and several hours for f-function basis set support) – be patient as the compiler is working hard to generate highly-performant code.

 Compatible Compilers and Hardware¶